SpongePowered/SpongeDocs/source/preparing/jdk.rst

 * `Java Development Kit 8 <https://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html>`__

-If you don't want to create an Oracle account in order to download, you can also download the JDK from `AdoptOpenJDK <https://adoptopenjdk.net/?variant=openjdk8&jvmVariant=hotspot>`__.
+As an open source alternative you can also download the JDK from `AdoptOpenJDK <https://adoptopenjdk.net/?variant=openjdk8&jvmVariant=hotspot>`__.

 Upon completion of the installation process, reboot your computer.
 The JDK should then be ready for use.